A topic from the subject of Organic Chemistry in Chemistry.

 Step-by-step Details:

-• Acylation: The reaction of salicylic acid with acetic anhydride is an acylation reaction.
-This reaction produces aspirin, which is an ester of salicylic acid and acetic acid.
+• Acylation: The reaction of salicylic acid with acetic anhydride is an esterification reaction (a specific type of acylation).
+Acetic anhydride provides the acetyl group, which reacts with the hydroxyl group of salicylic acid, forming aspirin (acetylsalicylic acid) and acetic acid as a byproduct.

 Significance: